 That’s why TZA’s approach to managing change is designed to prepare, support, and help individuals and teams thrive as they undertake the latest improvement programs.
 And it’s effective.
 Studies by change management consultancy Prosci have shown that initiatives using change management best practices were six times as likely to succeed as those without such support.
 Creating effective internal advocates for change is also critical, boosting the percentage of projects meeting their goals by as much as 73%, Prosci found.

-“You have to be exacting in how you define the program to your people to have positive outcomes,” says Jason Franklin, Director of Sales and Marketing at TZA.
+“You have to be exacting in how you define the program to your people to have positive outcomes,” says Andy Paulson, Senior Director of Sales and Marketing at TZA.

 Managing Change – Doing so is a 6-step process.

 1. Create a Sense of Urgency

 One of the keys to successfully implementing innovative programs is creating a sense of ownership among everyone involved.
 So, step one for effective change management is communicating with employees about why a given project is happening now and how it will help them.
 “You have to explain the benefits in a very clear way,” Paulson says.

 For example, a key motivator can be to present a new program in terms of how it will increase fairness in the workplace.
 Coaching sessions — during which managers and employees explore where existing processes have room to improve and how upgraded processes can help.
 As part of that process, getting input from employees on how they see the change and how they feel it might affect them is crucial, according to Paulson.

 With these elements in place, employees can become advocates for the change you want to create.
 Now, they become your champions, and you can use them to distribute your message to the group,” Paulson says.
 This only happens if you can clearly articulate how the activities you are suggesting impact the issues addressed by the project and why the time to act is now.

 2. Create a Change Management Team